Diogo-Ferreira/3DMineSweeper/README.md

 * Zoome with the mouse wheel

-# How to run it ?
+# How do I run it ?
 * lauch the MineSweeper3D.jar file in the dist folder
 * Of course, you must have java installed

+And last, the comments are in french (Sorry).